ramantayal12/Notes/grep_and_tail.md

     > grep -v '[0-9]' input.txt

      [0-9] in the above example is a regex that matches on a single numerical digit.

+## tail
+The tail command is frequently used to monitor log files.

+1. basic structure
+    > <some_command> | tail

+    > tail -version

+2. -n num : prints the last 'num' lines from the file specified
+    > tail -3 input.txt

+3. -c num : prints the last ‘num’ bytes from the file specified
+    > tail -c -6 state.txt